waynodiablo/Oystercard/pills/clojure.md

           :as :json}))
 ```

-We have added `:as :json` to the options map, and requested the `:body` from the response.
-Now our response will be a Clojure map that we can query and manipulate.
+We have added `:as :json` to the options map too, and requested the `:body` from the response.
+Now our response will be a Clojure map that we can query and manipulate using the standard library functions and those we write ourselves.

 ```clojure
 {:message "accurate",